jiricodes/nss-cloud/docs/report.md

 	- the communication protocol between Nextcloud and database is TLS 1.3 (TLS_AES_256_GCM_SHA384)
 - Clients connect through web browser using secure HTTPS connection with Let's Encrypt certificate

+## 3 Components
-## 3 Components / Module description including the interfaces exposed between the modules
+	Components / Module description including the interfaces exposed between the modules

+All in VM, and with Apache.
+Exposed ports for HTTPS and SSH connections.

+### 3.1 Nextcloud
+Direct installation.

+TLS 1.3 to database

+HTTPS to clients

-- PostegreSQL (docker)
+### 3.2 PostegreSQL
-- nextcloud server (tls to PostegreSQL container. https serves for client)
-- client - over https through web
-- certification bot - let's encrypt
-- apache
+Database in a docker container connected via TLS 1.3.

+### 3.3 LDAP
+TBC

+### 3.4 Certification BOT
+Let's Encrypt certificate maintainer.

+Interface? (http/https for updates?
+File system (saving cert on drive) for internal communication?)

+### 3.5 Clients
+Throug web browser portal over HTTPS.
+(TBC test app)

+## 4 Communicaiton
-## 4 Communication channel between the modules.
+	Communication channel between the modules.
 For instance, do the modules use secure communication to communicate with each other, if yes, how?

+Already hinted in previous chapter

 - server and client over HTTPS
+	- how

 - nextcloud and database over TLS

+## 5 Open source modules evaluation
-## 5 Pros and cons of the open-source components/modules used for developing the system, and the modules/components you have built (3 points)
+	Pros and cons of the open-source components/modules used for developing the system, and the modules/components you have built (3 points)

+*Open source is the way forward and any proprietary solution should be heavily build on open source.
+No need to keep reinventing wheel.
+(TBC reference based open source rant?)*

 ### Nextcloud
 pros: